Matt-Eva/intro-to-hash-tables/README.md

 - C++ - includes the `unordered_map`
 - Rust - includes `HashMap` and `HashSet` as part of it's standard library

-Due to the wide inclusion of hash tables (also known as hash maps, as previously mentioned) in major programming languages, you'll often be able to leverage the functionality of a hash map without having to implement your own custom solution.
+Due to the wide inclusion of hash tables (also known as hash maps, as previously mentioned) in major programming languages, you'll often be able to leverage the functionality of a hash table without having to implement your own custom solution.
 Just get familiar with your language of choice's hash table, and read up on how that language uses and implements it.

 ## Hash Table Practice